 Josh has enough range for center field, and his bat has enough power to enable Bell to move to a corner outfield spot or first base, where he profiles better.
 His arm is strong enough for right field.

 Bell also can play first base, a position he learned a lot about in the Arizona Fall League after the 2014 season.

-Josh has a 50 grade for both his fielding and his arm, in the outfield.
+Josh has a 40 grade for his fielding and a 50 for his arm, in the outfield.

 Bell needs to work to maintain his athleticism if he wants to stay on an outfield corner—a crowded position in Pittsburgh—long-term.